 What should I see on a chart to detect an Ignition Bar?

 First thing, the shape.

-Ignition bars are big bars, much bigger than all the previous bars that you see on your chart.
+Ignition candles are big bars, much bigger than all the previous candles that you see on your chart.

 And because they are big, they are powerful and should get special attention from you.

-An Ignition Bar should be solid, with no wicks, specially at the closing side.
+An Ignition Bar should be solid, with no wicks, especially at the closing side.

-Check this example with a Buy Ignition Bar.
+Check this example with a Bull Ignition Bar.

 Can you see how obvious the candle is?

 How big it is compared to the previous candles?

 I see other big candles on the charts.
 How can I distinguish them from Ignition Bars?